HarrisonOg/Taper-Android/README.md

    receiver to handle the alarm.
 On Android 12+ the manifest must declare `android.permission.SCHEDULE_EXACT_ALARM`, and callers should fall back to WorkManager when `AlarmManager.canScheduleExactAlarms()` reports that the user has not granted exact alarm access.
+The repository tolerates a null scheduler (useful in tests) and simply skips alarm updates in that case.